Road runway: Bosnia and Herzegovina

 In Glamoč, Bosnia and Herzegovina, the M15 road was used as a military airstrip.
 There is a clear example of how the road was widened for the needs of aeroplane landing.

 China

 In 1989, China conducted its first road runway drills.
 They have since been conducted at later dates, and in different areas of the country.
 In 2014, Chinese forces landed military aircraft on a road runway in Henan province for the first time.

+Croatia

+Very close to the Grobničko Polje Airfield, the part of the A6 highway on the Orehovica - Kikovica section is arranged for the landing of all types of military and civilian planes.
+The plain, 2000 meters long, ran along the edge of the Grobničko polje.
+In case of need, that flat part of the highway could easily be turned into a runway.
+In the middle, which divided the two lanes of the highway, there were ordinary bollards, which could be removed and a nice wide runway would be obtained that allowed landing.

 Cyprus

-After the Turkish invasion of Cyprus, three road runways were built in the Greek part of Cyprus, easily recognisable by a runway centre line and markings for the touchdown zone.
+After the Turkish invasion of Cyprus, three road runways were built in the non-occupied areas of Cyprus, easily recognisable by a runway centre line and markings for the touchdown zone.
 They also have aircraft turning areas at either end.
 One is located on the A1 Limassol–Nicosia highway (5200 m) and one near the western end of the A5 Limassol–Larnaca highway (5000 m).
 The third is a much smaller strip located on the A6 Limassol-Paphos highway near to Paphos International Airport.